Generalized Snell's law and Maxwell equations: Generalized Snell's law deduced from Maxwell equations

-where $k_i$ is the incident unit vector, $v_1$ is the velocity of propagation in medium $I$, $A_i$ is a 3-d constant vector, the amplitude, and $\omega$ is a constant (the angular frequency).
-This wave is defined for $x_3<u(x_1,x_2)$, i.e., the field is incident to the surface $\Gamma$ from below defined in $\Gamma^-$.
-We assume this wave strikes the surface $\Gamma$ at a point $(p_1,p_2,u(p_1,p_2))=P$, and it is then transmitted into medium $II$ as a nonlinear wave having the form
+where $\k_i$ is the incident unit vector, $v_1$ is the velocity of propagation in medium $I$, ${\bf A}_i$ is a three dimensional constant complex vector, the amplitude, and $\omega$ is a constant (the angular frequency).
+Here $x=(x_1,x_2,x_3)$. \cristian{As usual, the Roman numeral $\rm i$ in the exponentials denotes the unit imaginary number.} This wave is defined for $x_3<0$, i.e., the field is incident to the plane $\Gamma$ from below and defined in $\Omega_-$.
+This wave strikes the plane $\Gamma$ and it is then transmitted into medium $II$ as a nonlinear wave and {\it the ansatz is to assume it has the form}

-where now $k_r$ is the refracted unit vector, $v_2$ is the velocity of propagation in medium $II$, $A_r$ is the amplitude, a constant vector, the wave is defined for $x_3>u(x_1,x_2)$, i.e., on $\Gamma^+$, and $\p(x)$ is the phase discontinuity defined in a neighborhood of the surface $\Gamma$.
-From the boundary condition \eqref{eq:pointwise equation E cross n} the vector
+where now $\k_t$ is the refracted unit vector, $v_2$ is the velocity of propagation in medium $II$, ${\bf A}_t$ is the amplitude, a constant vector, the wave is defined for $x_3>0$, i.e., on $\Omega_+$, and $f(x)$ is a $C^2$ function defined in a neighborhood of the plane $\Gamma$.
+There is also a wave reflected back into medium $I$ that will be assumed to have also a similar form